rstark1989/discord-bot/README.md

 ### Configure Your Bot

-The code is written to look for a `config.json` file.
-This file will contain the discord bot token to link the code to the bot, and the prefix the bot looks for to initiate a command.
-For security reasons, the `config.json` file for Carribot is not available in this repository.
-However, the `config-example.json` file is structured for you to set your own bot token and prefix.
-Simply add the information to the file in your local directory or forked repository and save it as `config.json`
+The code is written to look for a `.env` file.
+This file will contain the discord bot token to link the code to the bot.
+For security reasons, the `.env` file for Carribot is not available in this repository.
+To set up your own bot, you will need to create a `.env` file in the _root_ directory of your bot repository, and add `DISCORD_TOKEN: "your token here"`.

 ### Need Some Help?